avaneev/prvhash/README.md

 very rare repeating combinations of entropy input may also produce a stalled state.

-To avoid stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function.
-However, this has a hashing speed impact, so `prvhash64` and `prvhash64_64m` should not be used at all, or not used without a seed, in cases when an external collision attack is possible.
+To reduce occurrence of a stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function, but a SAT solver can still find a stalled state; also, this has a hashing speed impact.
+So, `prvhash64` and `prvhash64_64m` should not be used at all, or not used without a seed, in cases when an external collision attack is possible.

 `prvhash64s`, however, uses a "padding" PRNG to avoid turning function's state into a stalled state.
+This "padding" PRNG is injected in an interleaved manner, and it cannot be avoided due to k-equdistribution's implicit security;
+it acts as a "firewall"; it also "encodes" message's length, implicitly.

 This does not affect PRNG usage of the core hash function, when `lcg` is never augmented.